ardhimaarik/rasa-nlu-trainer/README.md

 # rasa-nlu-trainer
 This is a tool to load raw texts, label them and persist labeled texts.

+## Features
+1. Loading raw texts stored in MongoDB
+2. GUI for manually labeling intents and entities for the loaded texts
+3. Persisting labeled texts

 ![rasa-nlu-trainer-customized](./images/rasa-nlu-trainer-customized.gif)

 ## Up & Running